grpc/grpc-go/README.md

 Prerequisites
 -------------

-This requires Go 1.7 or later.
+This requires Go 1.6 or later.
+Go 1.7 will be required as of the next gRPC-Go release (1.8).

 Constraints
 -----------